Senforsce/orch8rion/_docs/content/contributing/aspects/guidelines.md

 Avoid copying code across from the instrumentation libraries as much as possible.
-Ideally, contribute refactors to the library in order to make it easier to re-use code in the library's *integrations* in Orchestrion.
+Ideally, contribute refactors to the library in order to make it easier to re-use code in the library's *integrations* in Orch8rion.